opennext-io/onpc-provisioning/README.md

 ansible-playbook -i ansible/inventory/master ansible/playbooks/infra-master-post-deploy-bifrost.yml
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+This step will add some informations into Ironic database like checksum of image to deploy,
+Ironic introspection rules.

+It will also place the openNext customized ipxe executables which wait a bit longer
+for network connectivity and also for network switches to propagate packets
+(debug messages on deployed VM/baremetal machine console).

+Finally, it will also install and launch the register-helper utility which is
+responsible for changing the Ironic states of registered machines automatically and
+provide a REST API for VM/machines registration as well as status information.

 ### Step 5: Launch VMs to be provisioned

 IMPORTANT NOTE: like explained in Step 0 above, some of the tasks executed by the